SneadP/House-Party-Distributed-Files/README.md

 # House-Party-Distributed-Files
 Let's have a party!
-Csc 462/562 project 1
+Csc 462/562 project 1 EDIT: See below for project 2!

 Description:
 This will be a simple RAID-like file system implemented over a distributed set of nodes, and written in python.